top of page

 X-Men Arcade1Up

 Compromises were made in cramming the X-Men beat 'em up into standard dimensions.
-6 players are reduced to 4 & the controls are uncomfortably close.
-Both complaints would be fixed by a deluxe 2 screen model.
+Six players are reduced to four and the controls are uncomfortably close.
+Both complaints would be fixed by a deluxe two screen model.
 The Data East Avengers games are a nice addition.

 Release: Nov 30, 2021